BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 a*10+b*15+c*16+20…
 ```

-Then, the process doesn’t try to find a serie of “if” and “else”, but a mathematical formula.
+Then, the process doesn’t try to find a serie of *if* and *else*, but a mathematical formula.

 I would like to finish with a last example: recommender systems.
 There are many ways to build a recommendation system.
 One which is well known is matrix factorization.

 *Matrix factorization, what?*